joilg/x88pro/README.md

 after building, find the compressed image in build/output/images

-ls ./output/images/*.img
+	$ ls ./output/images/*.img
 	./output/images/Armbian-unofficial_25.11.0-trunk_X88pro_noble_vendor_6.1.115.img
 	./output/images/Armbian-unofficial_25.11.0-trunk_X88pro_noble_vendor_6.1.115_gnome_desktop.img

-Write the image with a tool like USBImager to your micro-SD card due some problems I cannot recommend balenaEtcher Insert mmc into the mmc slot on TV Box
+	Write the image with a tool like USBImager or balenaEtcher to your micro-SD card Insert mmc into the mmc slot on TV Box

 # Usage

 	Plugin Power to the TV Box.
 Follow one of three options to log into Armbian console.

 ## 1.) using HDMI monitor and USB Keyboard

-Power the TV Box.
-Follow instruction on HDMI Monitor.
+	Connect HDMI to Monitor
+	connect USB Keyboard to the USB2 slot.
+	Follow instruction from Monitor.
+You  have to insert a new root Password.

 ## 2.)
 Log into console with serial interface

 	Open Case of the TV box.
-There are three solder pads on front side of the cuircuit board.
-Connect USB Serial Interface Use Putty to log in.
+There are three solder pads on front side of the cuircuit board. from corner pin:  TX, RX, GND   3.3V
+	Connect 3.3V USB Serial Interface to these Pins
+	Use Putty to log in.
 Baudrate is 1500000 bps

 ## 3.) connect via ssh

 	ssh is enabled by default.
 Connect network cable to the Box
 	$ ssh ssh root@x88pro

 #### Update Armbian

 	$ arbian-Update

 #### Install Armbian to EMMC

+	TOTO

 ## Maintainers